adityapachauri0/Whisky/README 2.md

-# ViticultWhisky - Premium Whiskey Investment Platform
+# ViticultWhisky - Premium Whisky Investment Platform

-A modern, responsive web application for whiskey cask investment, built with React and Node.js.
+A modern, responsive web application for whisky cask investment, built with React and Node.js.

 ## 🥃 Overview

-This platform connects investors with premium whiskey cask opportunities, providing a seamless experience from initial consultation to portfolio management.
+This platform connects investors with premium whisky cask opportunities, providing a seamless experience from initial consultation to portfolio management.

 ## 🚀 Features